OpenTechSchool/html-css-beginners/extras/push-to-heroku.md

 web: bundle exec rackup config.ru -p $PORT
 {% endhighlight %}

 replacing $PORT with the port the app server listens to.
-But in a strict Sinatra application you can ommit all of this, it gets it by default.
+But in a strict Sinatra application you can omit all of this, it gets it by default.

 ### Create a Heroku App and Link it to Your Webapp
 This is our final preparation step.
 A Heroku app is basically a Git remote repository coupled with a URL where your application will be visible to the world.